rubicus/rubicus.github.io/README.md

-# Jekyll docs site
+# My blog

-This directory contains the code for my blog!
+This repository contains the code for my blog!

 ## Code

 Most of the code for this website comes from the [Jekyll documentation webpage](http://jekyllrb.com/), but has been modded a lot by me to suite my needs for a blogging platform.
 Among other things, there is support for tags for example, and a lot of unneeded functionality has been removed from the original site.
+Also lots of cosmetic changes I find nice.

-## TODO
+## TODO (maybe, at some point)

-* Write more blog posts
 * make more interesting background with picture or similar
 * Make the author link write my name instead of nick (use config with variables)
 * Add more links and stuff on about page (linkedin etc)